Naming your handmade business or Etsy shop: the 3x5x7 method to help you pick the best name for your creative business

 So, I know this isn’t the advice you’ll hear most people give, but honestly, if you don’t know whether you want to use WordPress or Shopify, just remember that I really recommend that you find a host like SiteGround if you want to use WordPress and you’re non-techy.

-But in the end, follow your guts!
-If you love the Shopify platform and you really want to use it, then do that.
-If you feel like you don’t want to be locked into using Shopify and you’d rather the flexibility of using WordPress, then do that.
+But in the end, when it comes to Shopify VS WordPress, follow your gut!
+If you love the Shopify platform and you really want to use it, then use Shopify.
+If you feel like you don’t want to be locked into using Shopify and you’d rather have the flexibility of using WordPress, then use WordPress.
 I know it’s not the advice you want to hear, but there isn’t a wrong decision to be made here.

-The most important is not the platform.
-It’s your products, your branding, your marketing strategy, and for that to happen you need to make a decision on which website platform you’re going to be using.
+The most important factor is not the online platform you choose for your online business.
+Your ecommerce platform is about your products, your branding and your marketing strategy.
+Before any of that happens, you need to make a decision on which website platform you’re going to be using.
 Don’t dwell on it for too long!

-Now, I’d love to know what website platform you are using.
-Leave a comment below and let me know what you’re using and if you feel like this is a good fit for your business or not, and let’s have a conversation in the comments below.
+I’d love to know what website platform you are using for your online store.
+Leave a comment below and let me know what ecommerce platform you’re using and if you feel like this is a good fit for your online business or not, and let’s have a conversation in the comments below.

-And remember to check out our FREE resource library for makers and handmade shop owners, full of handy workbooks, guides and checklists to help you grow you business without the stress!
+And remember to check out our FREE resource library for makers and handmade shop owners, full of handy workbooks, guides and checklists to help you grow your handmade business without the stress!

 you might also like…